Comprehensive guides

 • Payment methods: cash or bank card

-• Even good faith does not allow for restitution.
+• Even good faith does not allow for restitution on site.

 Common mistakes that cost money